TheJKM/cordova-plugin-simple-notification/README.md

 ```
 `options`: An array of strings with the permissions you want to request.
 Valid values are `alert` for displaying text notifications, `badge` for displaying badge numbers, and `sound` for playing sounds.

 `successCallback` will be called after the user made a decision.
+Returns true if the user granted permissions.

 `errorCallback` will be called and provide a notice if the options array is empty, or if anything fails on the native side.